-Since the issuance of Decision (D.)15-07-001, the energy sector in California has seen rapid changes, including: technology innovations, new market entrants and expanded customer choice.
-Further, the state has continued to deepen efforts consistent with its vision for a clean electric future for California that may include a path to a 100 percent greenhouse gas (GHG) free electricity future (as evidenced by the near-passage of Senate Bill 100 in 2017).
+Since the issuance of Decision (D.)15-07-001, Decision on Residential Rate Reform, the energy sector in California has seen rapid changes, including: technology innovations, new market entrants and expanded customer choice.
+Further, the state has continued to pursue efforts consistent with its vision for a clean electric future for California that includes a path to a 100 percent greenhouse gas (GHG) free electricity future (as evidenced by the passage of SB 100 in 2018).
 Critical to this future is a robust electric network that enhances reliability and safety, is affordable, and allows all Californians to equitably benefit from and finance this clean energy future.